-Microsoft Edge page sharing via QR code is now fully functional.
+Microsoft Edge page and image sharing via QR code are now fully functional.
 In this blog post, learn everything you need to know about it.

-A few days after Google added a page sharing via QR code feature, Microsoft also rolled out the same feature to latest version of Edge browser in Canary channel.
-Just like Chrome, the steps of using the feature is similar in Edge browser.
+A few days after Google added a page and image sharing via QR code feature, Microsoft also rolled out the same feature to the latest version of the Edge browser in Canary channel.
+Just like Chrome, the steps of using the feature are similar in the Edge browser.

-Starting with latest version of Edge browser in Canary channel version 84.0.493.0, the company introduced a new flag called “Enable sharing page via QR Code“.
-Once you enable the flag it adds a new entry to right click UI which reads “Generate QR code for this page”
+Starting with the latest version of the Edge Canary channel, the company introduced a new flag called “Enable sharing page via QR Code”.
+Once you enable the flag it adds a new entry to right-click UI which reads “Generate QR code for this page” and “Create QR code for this image page”

-In case, you want to know, how the new Page sharing via QR code feature works, then here’s what you need to do:
+In case, you want to know, how the new Page and Image sharing via QR code feature works, then here’s what you need to do:

 Launch Microsoft Edge browser and visit this flag address:

-Using “Enable sharing page via QR Code” drop-down change the settings from Default to Enable.
+Using the “Enable sharing page via QR Code” drop-down changes the settings from Default to Enable.

 Click on the Restart button to apply the changes.